Bassem-2000/Bassem-2000/README.md

 - LinkedIn: https://www.linkedin.com/in/bassem-ahmed-ahmed/

 # Feedback
--Can you please provide me with feedback on how I can improve myself?
+- Can you please provide me with feedback on how I can improve myself?
--I am eager to receive any advice that can help me develop my skills.
+- I am eager to receive any advice that can help me develop my skills.
--You can contact me through email or LinkedIn.
+- You can contact me through email or LinkedIn.
--I am aware of my weaknesses in problem-solving and I am actively working on improving it.
+- I am aware of my weaknesses in problem-solving and I am actively working on improving it.
--Thank you
+- Thank you